-The Census Date (refer to academic calendar) is the deadline for many forms and enrollment actions of which students need to be aware.
+The Census Date is the deadline for many forms and enrollment actions of which students must be aware.
 These include:

-- Submitting Grade Replacement Contracts, Transient Forms, requests to withhold directory information, approvals for taking courses as Audit, Pass/Fail or Credit/No Credit. - Receiving 100% refunds for partial withdrawals.
+- Submitting Grade Replacement Contracts, Transient Forms, requests to withhold directory information, and approvals for taking courses such as Audit, Pass/Fail, or Credit/No Credit. - Receiving 100% refunds for partial withdrawals.
 (There is no refund for these after the Census Date) - Schedule adjustments (section changes, adding a new class, dropping without a "W" grade) - Being reinstated or re-enrolled in classes after being dropped for non-payment - Completing the process for tuition exemptions or waivers through Financial Aid